LorneWhiteway/lfi_project/nbodykit/README.md

 See https://nbodykit.readthedocs.io/en/latest/index.html for info on nbodykit.

-Installation used the instructions at https://nbodykit.readthedocs.io/en/latest/getting-started/install.html#installing-nbodykit-with-anaconda, togehter with information from the splinter user manual.
+Installation used the instructions at https://nbodykit.readthedocs.io/en/latest/getting-started/install.html#installing-nbodykit-with-anaconda, together with information from the splinter user manual.

 To install, I did this:
 bash